 Seat Cushion.
 My bum hurt.
 End of story…

-The Cart.
-I needed somewhere to put my dumbbells.
+Cart.
+I needed somewhere to put my dumbbells and towel.

-In summary, its been over a year and I am extremely pleased with my set-up.
-The app is awesome, my bike is great, I have saved a ton of money while losing weight.
+In summary, it’s been over a year and I am extremely pleased with my set-up.
+The Peloton app is awesome, my bike is great, I have saved a ton of money while losing weight.
+I have zero regrets about using the app and it is an unbelievable rich resource of workouts and such a value for the money.
 What could be better?
-And to the critics out there that claim spin class does not help you lose weight – you are wrong.
-As long as you vary the classes so as to not plateau and you choose healthy foods, you will drop it like its hot. 🙂

 Drop me a note if you have any questions!